-Parks Canada will use prescribed fire to restore native meadow habitat in Banff National Park.
-These meadows provide critical year-round habitat for mountain sheep, goats, grizzly bears, wolves, elk and potentially bison.
+Additional details: Using prescribed fire, native meadow habitat will be restored in Banff National Park.
+These meadows provide critical, year-round habitat for mountain sheep, goats, grizzly bears, wolves, elk and bison.

-Location: Within the east slopes area of Banff National Park, directly adjacent to the east park boundary approximately 45 km north of the Banff townsite.
+Location: In the remote backcountry of Banff National Park, within the eastern slopes.
+This prescribed fire will be directly adjacent to the east park boundary, approximately 45 km north of the Banff townsite.

 Glacier National Park

 Location: Base of Mt.
 Smart and Mt.
 Fidelity

 The objective is to introduce fire to the landscape where fire suppression has reduced burnt area.
 This will generate habitat for fire-dependent species such as whitebark pine, various species of bats, and olive-sided flycatchers.
 It will also reduce wildfire spreading potential within the Flat Creek and Illecillewaet River drainages, protecting the transportation corridor.

 Location: Southern Glacier National Park within the Beaver Valley

 Additional details: The goal of this prescribed fire is to introduce fire to the landscape in a controlled fashion where fire exclusion has occurred.
 This will help facilitate whitebark pine regeneration, protect neighbouring lands and encourage habitat for others species at risk.

 Jasper National Park